 - web design.

-Many universities offer web design with additional subjects, such as communications, technology, development, advertising, management, languages and many more.
+Many universities offer web design with additional subjects, such as communications, technology, development, advertising, management and languages.
 These can be useful should you wish your career to go in a specific direction, such as advertising, moving into management or working abroad.

 In addition to qualifications, a portfolio of relevant work to show prospective employers will be essential.
 This could be in hard copy form or using a digital platform such as a website to showcase your work.

 Entry without a degree is also possible.
 If you are self-taught, have developed a number of websites and have a portfolio then an employer may be interested in hiring you.
 This can also lead to becoming self-employed and setting up your own business.

 An alternative is to undertake courses offered by non-university organisations.
 Numerous training providers offer web design courses which can be studied in different ways, such as in a part-time capacity or via distance learning.
 These providers include:

 You will need to show employers evidence of soft and technical skills.